CELL PHONE AND ELECTRONICS POLICY

 Parent/Guardian: a student’s parent(s) or guardian(s) or person(s) in any parental or custodial relationship to the student, or any individual designated by the parent to act in the place of a parent.

-School Day: The entirety of the instructional day (including all non-instructional time during the school day such as homeroom period, classes, lunch, recess, study halls, and transitions).
+School Day: The entirety of the instructional day (including all non-instructional time during the school day, such as homeroom period, classes, lunch, recess, study halls, and transitions).
 For field trips, it is at the discretion of the schools.

 School Grounds: All school building structures [ex: classrooms, cafeteria, gym, hallways, offices, lobby, etc.], athletic playing fields, playgrounds or land contained within the real property boundary line of the school.

-Students cannot not use internet-enabled devices during the school day on school grounds unless such use is subject to an exception set forth in this policy.
+Students cannot use internet-enabled devices during the school day on school grounds unless such use is subject to an exception set forth in this policy.
 This policy does not prevent the use of (i) non-internet-enabled devices; or (ii) internet-enabled devices supplied by the school for educational services that are used for an educational purpose.

 Exceptions